cdisc-org/DataExchange-ODM-LinkML/docs/Query.md

     range: QueryType
   State:
     name: State
+    description: Status of the Query
     domain_of:
     - Query
     range: QueryStateType
     required: true
   LastUpdateDatetime:
     name: LastUpdateDatetime
+    description: When was this Query updated?
+Will correspond to the creation date or the last updated date?
     domain_of:
     - Query
     range: datetime
     required: true
   Name:
     name: Name
+    description: Name for a query that can be used to identify the query in a listing or user interface.
+    comments:
+    - Optional
     domain_of:
     - Alias
     - MetaDataVersion